ospostme/ospostme.github.io/_posts/2024-12-31-copy-paste.markdown

 `CTRL+b then ?` for tmux key help

 Copying with tmux is more like copying in Vim, where it's best done with a keyboard rather than a mouse.
 This is done in tmux copy mode.
-Tmux has it's own buffer for copying.
+Tmux has its own buffer for copying.
 By default, moving around in copy mode using arrows.

 ## defaults